lowrycito/handbook/pages/study-manual-general-handbook-6-stake-leadership.md

 The Quorum of the Twelve normally does not approve calling a second patriarch for a stake unless one patriarch is unable to give the number of blessings requested.
 Nor does the Quorum of the Twelve normally approve an additional patriarch because a stake:

 - Is geographically large.
-- Includes members who do not speak the majority language.
+- Includes a small number of members who do not speak the majority language.

 If a stake includes members who speak different languages, bishops and stake presidencies may authorize them to go to a patriarch in a nearby stake who can give the blessing in the member’s own language.